HBCOA 714.374.1524 • SENIOR CENTER IN CENTRAL PARK 714.536.5600 • HOAG HEALTH & WELLNESS PAVILION 714.374.1578 • TRANSPORTATION 714.374.1742

 IMPORTANT UPDATE

-The Fall SANDS
+The Summer SANDS

 You can register for classes at the Senior Center online at hbsands.org or in person at the Senior Center.
 Check www.hbsands.org for class schedules and registration.
 The Hoag Health and Wellness Pavilion is currently open from 8am – 7pm, Mon – Thurs, 8am – 5pm, Friday and 8am – 12pm on Saturday.
 Social Services including transportation, home delivered meals, and care management are available.
 Hot lunch at the Senior Center is currently Monday, Wednesday and Friday at 11:30am.
 For more information contact the Senior Center, 714-536-5600.